pyweeker/Bevy_and_Egui/README.md

 =============

 TODO
-clone color of current selected sprite inside left panel ; unselect when pressing again and again right arrow.
+-clone color of current selected sprite inside left panel ; unselect when pressing again and again right arrow.

+-change Color::hsla(hue, SATURATION_DESELECTED, LIGHTNESS_DESELECTED, ALPHA) with buttons

+-Adapter for Color type coming from paint brush widget instead of gold hack.
+-find interesting widgets

 -==>>> use /examples/2d/contrib.rs to select one entity only instead of mass effect